Candidate for Judicial Council Representative

-I have served on the Judicial Council since 2008.
+I have served on the Judicial Council since 2008, having been elected to the Council by the State Bar membership three times since 2011.
+Since 2018, I have served as Chair of the Council.
 I am asking for your vote in April so that I can continue my service as the State Bar’s representative on this important public agency.

 My background has prepared me to serve on the Council.
 I have been a trial lawyer since 1974, and I know firsthand how important the work of the Council is to the administration of justice in Wisconsin.

 The Council’s work must address 21st Century issues.
 I was one of the principal drafters of Wisconsin’s first e-discovery rules.
 My background has equipped me to provide important guidance to the Council concerning the realities of the electronic practice of law, e-discovery and digital evidence.
 With Professor Jay Grenig of the Marquette Law School I co-authored a lengthy treatise entitled e-Discovery & Digital Evidence, which has been published and re-published every year since 2005.
 In addition, I have extensive experience as an appellate lawyer, having researched, authored or co-authored over 100 appellate briefs.
 You can learn more about my background, review my CV and see a list of my supporters at www.gleisner-for-judicial-council.com.

 I respectfully ask that you vote to keep me on the Council as your State Bar representative this April.
 You can contact me at firstname.lastname@example.org.

 Career has included service as a trial lawyer, appellate advocate and as a computerized litigation specialist.

 - J.D., Marquette University Law School, Milwaukee, Wisconsin;

 - L.L.M., Georgetown University Law Center, Washington, D.C.

 - Member of the Wisconsin Judicial Council, 2008-2020;